-“You’ve got to get up, Kane.
+“You have to get up, Kane.
 She’s getting away.
 If you don’t stop her, we’re all dead.”

 Q’assog-tha was approaching the edge of the cliff.

-Henri began walking towards Q’assog-tha, holding out Ys-kar as a divine offering.
+She began walking towards Q’assog-tha, holding out Ys-kar as a divine offering.
 “You’ll be needing this,” she said in a clipped, librarian’s voice.
 “It will assist you in locating your brother.”

-As she neared Q’assog-tha, she saw the Black Queen was making signs in the air with six branch-like arms.
+As Henri neared Q’assog-tha, she saw the Black Queen was making signs in the air with six branch-like arms.
 At the same time, the tentacles all along her vast body were curling and waving in a repeating pattern, as if executing a beautiful dance.

-“Here,” Henri said, holding out Ys-kar.
+“Here you go,” she said, holding out Ys-kar.
 “Use this in your spell.
 It’s connected to your brother.”